Mayank-Patel1015/Creating-Using-Effective-AI/README.md

 This is a repository to outline my own research in AI.
 It will be a distilled version of hours of research.

 ## How to follow along (MacOS):
-Got it.
-Let’s get this running on your machine today.
-Zero servers, ~$0, and you can unplug your laptop and it still works.

 This guide builds the “AI that teaches you to use AI” from the last message.
 Total time: ~1 hour.